kspace5/cpplibs_starter_basic/README.md

 ## Build Instructions
 ### Visual Studio Code
 This is the easiest way to build and run.
-You don't even need to run CMake configure and generate.
+You don't even need to run CMake 'configure' and 'generate'.
 VS Code does it all.
 Just open root folder, set the right CMake active kit, build and run.
 It should build all libs and run the executable.